Smithx10/nomad-driver-triton/README.md

 # Getting Started
 ### Running Nomad with Consul:

+Install the Nomad 0.9.0-rc1 that supports plugins.  https://releases.hashicorp.com/nomad/0.9.0-rc1/

-Build Nomad and place the binary in the plugins directory.
+Build the Nomad Plugin and place the binary in the plugins directory.
 This is specified in the config.hcl
 ```
 go build -v . && sudo mv nomad-driver-triton plugins
 ```